 - Click Configure Agent Settings for that machine experiencing the error.

 - Scroll down to the Screenshot Verification section, then increase the Additional wait time setting.

 Certain services may cause a delay in a machine startup.
 This issue is most common with Microsoft Exchange services.

 To solve this issue, delay the start of one or more services by doing the following:

 - On the protected machine, go to

-- For each service that is known to delay login, right click and go to Properties.
-Change the Startup Type from Automatic to Automatic (Delayed Start).
+- Right-click the Exchange Transport service and select Properties.
+Change the startup type from Automatic to Automatic (Delayed Start).

 - Take a backup of the protected system.

 - Force a Screenshot Verification to see if the problem persists.